Killing of Satomi Mitarai: Murder

-On June 1, 2004, Girl A murdered her 12-year-old classmate, Satomi Mitarai, after luring her in to an empty classroom during the lunch hour at Okubo Elementary School in Sasebo, Nagasaki Prefecture.
-Girl A had slit Satomi's throat with a box cutter, but Satomi stood up and attempted to resist.
-Girl A then slashed Satomi's arms, leaving a notably deep cut on her left wrist, and after a short scuffle, Satomi collapsed to the floor.
-Girl A reportedly watched her bleed out on the floor to ensure her death.
-Girl A then returned to her classroom, her clothes covered in blood.
-The girls' teacher, upon seeing Girl A covered in blood, had initially thought she had hurt herself.
-Checking her arms and hands for wounds, seeing that she was unharmed, she demanded for an answer.
-Girl A allegedly said "It's not my blood.
+On June 1, 2004, 12:15 PM, at Okubo Elementary School in Sasebo, Nagasaki Prefecture, as break time started, between 15 and 35 minutes past the hour, Girl A called a 12-year-old classmate, Satomi Mitarai, to an empty classroom approximately 50 meters north of the 6th-grade classroom, reportedly by saying "Your attitude is insolent" and "Come here for a moment".
+Girl A closed the curtains and had Mitarai sit on a chair while covering her eyes, Girl A slit Mitarai's throat and arms with a box cutter from behind, Mitarai attempted to stand up and wave her hands in an attempt to resist, but Girl A continued slashing her several times and reportedly watched her bleed to ensure her death.
+She returned to her classroom with her clothes covered in blood.
+Her teacher checked her arms and hands for wounds; she found none and demanded an answer.
+Girl A allegedly responded, "It's not my blood.
 It's not me."
-Her teacher then stumbled upon the body and called the police.
+The teacher then discovered Mitarai's body.

-After being taken into custody, Girl A was reported to have confessed to the crime, saying "I am sorry, I am sorry" to police officers.
+After being taken into custody, Girl A reportedly confessed to the crime, saying, "I am sorry, I am sorry," to police officers.
 She spent the night at the police station, often crying, and refusing to eat or drink.
-Girl A initially mentioned no motive for the killing.
-Shortly afterward, she confessed to police that she and Mitarai used to be close friends, but their relationship soured and eventually ended as a result of messages left on the now deactivated chat room site Cafesta.
+Girl A confessed that she and Mitarai used to be close friends, but their relationship ended as a result of messages left on the (now deactivated) chatroom site Cafesta.
 Girl A claimed that Mitarai slandered her by commenting on her weight and calling her a "goody-goody".

-On September 15, 2004, a Japanese Family Court ruled to institutionalize Girl A, putting aside her young age because of the severity of the crime.
+On September 15, 2004, disregarding her young age, a Japanese Family Court ruled to institutionalize Girl A because of the severity of the crime.
 She was sent to a reformatory facility in Tochigi Prefecture.
-The Nagasaki family court originally sentenced Girl A to two years of involuntary commitment, but the sentence was extended by two years in September 2006, following a psychological evaluation.
+The Nagasaki family court originally sentenced Girl A to two years of involuntary commitment; the sentence was extended by two years in September 2006, following a psychological evaluation.
 On May 29, 2008, local authorities announced that they did not seek an additional sentence.